Skip to main content

 Your employer, in its capacity as an employer, is not a “covered entity” under HIPAA.
 This means the stringent privacy and security rules that govern your doctor’s office or your insurance company do not apply to this data.

 This structural reality creates two divergent paths for your personal health data.
 One path is well-defined and guarded by federal privacy law.
-The other is less clear, governed by a patchwork of other regulations and the specific of the wellness vendor.
+The other is less clear, governed by a patchwork of other regulations and the specific privacy policy of the wellness vendor.

 Recognizing which path you are on is the foundational piece of knowledge you need to make an informed decision, a decision that aligns with your personal comfort level and your long-term health journey.
 It is about moving from a place of uncertainty to a position of empowered awareness, where you can confidently engage with tools designed to support your well-being while consciously protecting your most personal information.